-We looked at the effect of each element of the front wing on the overall aerodynamic balance of the car.
-Yet, the big elephant in the room remains unaddressed – “All the theory sounds great but what elements could we use to make it better?“!
-Some elements that one can think about to alter the flow field include vortex generators, blowing / suction elements and moving surfaces.
+We looked at the effect of each of the front wing elements on the overall aerodynamic balance of the car.
+Yet, the elephant in the room remains unaddressed – “All the theory sounds great but what elements could we use to make it better?“!
+Some elements that one can think about to alter the flow field include vortex generators, blowing/suction elements, and moving surfaces.

 These are the first fix for any flow problem.
-They try to modify the flow by redistribution of the overall momentum.
+They try to modify the flow by redistributing the overall momentum.
 The fluid with high momentum is brought into the boundary layer.
-Below is an interesting Youtube video for a more detailed explanation on how vortex generators work.
+Below is an interesting YouTube video with a more detailed explanation on how vortex generators work.

 Concisely, VG’s prevent flow separation.
-They are generally around the height of the local boundary layer and are generally placed around 20 times local boundary layer height ahead of the point of separation.
-They can be used to generate vortex suction, add downforce and help to guide the flow.
+They are generally around the height of the local boundary layer and are usually placed at around 20 times local boundary layer height ahead of the point of separation.
+They can be used to generate vortex suction, add downforce and help guide the flow.

 Blowing can be used to inject high energy air into the boundary layer and suction to remove the tired boundary layer.
-They are not generally widely used due to power requirement and additional weights.
-Yet, both of these are very interesting ideas that can be used efficiently to reduce drag through careful design of the blowing/suction slot.
-Some of the most famous ones being the Maclaren F-duct, Lotus drag reduction and Red Bull S-duct.
+They are not widely used due to the power requirement and additional weights.
+Yet, both of these are very interesting ideas that can be used effectively to reduce drag through careful design of the blowing/suction slot.
+Some of the most famous ones being the McLaren F-duct, Lotus drag reduction, and Red Bull S-duct.

 Moving surfaces have not been used so far on the front wing but definitely an idea for the future.
 The idea rests in creating a surface that moves at the same speed as the flow and thus reducing the relative motion.
 This could be an extreme way to manage the flow.
 Yet, each year new innovations are what keeps the sport interesting through reduced lap times, more feasibility for overtaking maneuvers etc.

-The greatest shortcoming of CFD simulations has been to consider the wake (or turbulent behavior) accurately.
-For example, one of the trickiest ones is in modeling the wake between the front wing and the tires.
+The greatest shortcoming of CFD simulations has been to estimate the wake (or turbulent behavior) accurately.
+For example, one of the trickiest tasks is in modeling the wake between the front wing and the tires.
 Ensuring good discretization and accurate turbulent models in regions of interest could govern the accuracy of the predictions made using CFD simulations.

 For more detailed discussions on the analysis including CAD models to start from, we would recommend the SimScale F1 Aerodynamics Workshop Series.
-In particular, the session one addresses the design and aerodynamics of a front wing.
-As we can see from the discussions, front wing design, development, and optimization are not just about adding downforce, but more importantly about cleaning the air flow towards rest of the car and crucially provide stability when turning through corners.
+In particular, session one addresses the design and aerodynamics of a front wing.
+As we can see from the discussions, front wing design, development, and optimization are not just about adding downforce, but more importantly about cleaning the air flow towards rest of the car and providing crucial stability when turning through corners.